manim-web/manim-web/README.md

 You can find examples of animations built with Manim-Web [here](https://manim-web.github.io/manim-web/).
 The code is available in this repository, in the `example` folder.

+You can also serve examples with `webdev serve example`

 ## Contributing

 Contributions are always welcome whether it's code, documentation, examples or even improvements to make.